Skip to main content

 Growth Hormone Peptide Therapy

 For active adults and athletes seeking support for anti-aging, muscle gain, fat loss, and sleep improvement, Growth Hormone Peptide Therapy offers a targeted approach.
-These peptides stimulate the body’s natural production and release of (GH), rather than introducing exogenous GH directly.
+These peptides stimulate the body’s natural production and release of growth hormone (GH), rather than introducing exogenous GH directly.

 The mechanisms involve interaction with the growth hormone-releasing hormone (GHRH) receptor or the ghrelin receptor, leading to pulsatile GH secretion.